ceo-py/Iquit-WoW-Bot/README.md

 ![alt text](https://preview.redd.it/9yyw3n7fgwl71.png?width=534&format=png&auto=webp&s=74097e31ce9ea73f39cf07387425bf7fe78b3966)

-For more information about commands, you can always use !help.
+# Bot Information and Installation

-The bot will only respond in **"iquit-bot"** channel.
+To explore more commands and features, use `!help` for comprehensive details.
+The bot exclusively responds in the designated "iquit-bot" channel.

-Installation:
+## Installation:

-1. From here you can [invite](https://discord.com/api/oauth2/authorize?client_id=859492463918972930&permissions=0&scope=bot) the bot to your discord server
+1. [invite](https://discord.com/api/oauth2/authorize?client_id=859492463918972930&permissions=0&scope=bot) the bot to your Discord server.
-2. After that create text channel iquit-bot
+2. Create a text channel named "iquit-bot" for seamless interaction.

 ![alt text](https://preview.redd.it/33k6h2fknwl71.png?width=294&format=png&auto=webp&s=0d3510bb3beb37e6476edcb2ebd3297b131bbb0d)

-3. **!help** for more information about commands.
+Enjoy the bot's functionalities and make the most of its features to enhance your World of Warcraft experience! 🎮🤖 For more information about commands, you can always use !help.
-That's it, you can enjoy it :)
+The bot will only respond in **"iquit-bot"** channel.